Pasto, Colombia: Gastronomy

 Women preparing typical local food: roast guinea pig, boiled chicken, boiled potatoes, toasted maize, pork crackling, suckling pig and maize pasties.

 The dishes that most represent the gastronomy of Pasto are the products of mixed cultures, the expression of the land's fertility and the hard work of the people.
 The most typical is grilled or roasted guinea pig (locally called 'cuy').
 On January 7, they celebrate the festival of the guinea pig in the nearby village of Catambuco as the culmination of the "Blacks and Whites Carnival".
 Among the typical outstanding desserts are: "bucket ice-cream", made in a copper bucket cooled with crushed ice; 'chilacuán', a dessert made with mountain papayas; and dough-based pastries, of which 'quimbolitos' and filled pasties (empanadas de añejo) are the best known.

-Some of the typical drinks are made of lulo, mora, and passion fruit.
+Some of the typical drinks are made of lulo, mora (blackberry), and passion fruit.
 These make the base of a drink that may be strengthened by a local liquor called chapil or aguardiente.